 - Repetitive Stress Injury.
 A repetitive stress injury is caused by repeating the same motion over and over again.
 In time, repetitive motions place undue stresses on a certain part of the body.
 Carpal tunnel syndrome is the most common repetitive stress injury, but other repetitive motions can lead to bursitis, tendinitis, De Quervain Disease and thoracic outlet syndrome.

 If you have been involved in a workplace accident, you may be entitled to workers’ compensation.
-However, these benefits are not easy to claim.
+However, these benefits are not always easy for injured workers to claim.
 At Gregory Smith Law, LLC, our Augusta workers’ compensation lawyer can help.
 We understand Georgia workers’ compensation law, and we will navigate the complex workers’ compensation system to give injured workers the greatest chance of success with their claims.
 We will collect evidence to prove your injuries, and we will show how you sustained them on the job.
-Do not file a workplace injury claim until you have called us to schedule your free consultation.
-If our experienced workers comp lawyers take your case, we will strive to help you get the compensation you deserve by recovering your medical expenses, loss wages, and even compensation for your pain and suffering.
+Do not file a workplace injury claim until you have called us to schedule your free consultation at our law offices.
+If our experienced Augusta GA workers comp lawyers take your case, we will strive to help you get the compensation you deserve for your work injury by recovering your medical expenses, loss wages, and even compensation for your pain and suffering.
 We’ve been serving Augusta for years, and we are ready to help you with your claim.